Stella Sigcau

-Princess Stella Sigcau (4 or 14 January 1937 in Lusikisiki – 7 May 2006 in Durban) was a Minister in the South African Government.
+Stella Nomzamo Sigcau (14 January 1937 – 7 May 2006) was a South African politician.
 Sigcau was also the first female Prime Minister of the bantustan of Transkei before being deposed in a military coup in 1987.
+After Transkei was merged into South Africa following the end of apartheid, Sigcau became a minister in the cabinets of Nelson Mandela and Thabo Mbeki until her death.

 Early life and career

-She was the daughter of King Botha Sigcau of the AmaMpondo state who was a former President of the Transkei in 1976–1978.
+Born on 14 January 1937, Sigcau was the daughter of King Botha Sigcau of the AmaMpondo state who was a former President of the Transkei in 1976–1978.
 Her brothers are King Mpondombini Thandizulu Sigcau and the late ANC activist and Member of Parliament Nkosi Ntsikayezwe Sigcau.
 She named Nkosi Ntsikayezwe Sigcau's daughter Princess Stella Sigcau II (Founder: Lwandlolubomvu Rural Development Project) after her.
 Sigcau graduated from the Loveday Institute in 1954 before marrying Ronald Tshabalala in 1962.

 She went on to attend the University of Fort Hare.
 There she joined the African National Congress Youth League (ANCYL), then graduating with a BA degree majoring in Anthropology and Psychology.
 She was married for a brief period, her husband Roland Tshabalala died in 1964.
 She taught in a number of schools in Natal during the 1960s.